iltuoconsulenteit/DocCropper/install/README.md

 This directory contains installer scripts for Windows (`.bat`), macOS (`.command`) and Linux (`.sh`).

 On Windows, the installer downloads the embeddable Python runtime and bootstraps `pip` automatically if a local Python installation is not available, then defaults to the developer branch.
+The required Python version is read from `env/python.env` so different commits can request specific runtimes.

 ## Developer branch